 3. Liberalism: History, Ideology, and Influence

 Liberalism is one of the great political traditions of the Western world and the dominant political ideology in the United States.
-In this lesson, you'll learn about the history of liberalism, its major tenants and its influence.
+In this lesson, you'll learn about the history of liberalism, its major tenets and its influence.

 4. Conservatism: History, Ideology, and Influence